nntrn/bookstand/docs/_annotations/the-address-book.md

 modified: 2023-02-08T16:08:19Z
 tags: "history"
 slug: the-address-book
+description: "Book annotations for The Address Book by Deirdre Mask"
 ---

 *  Addresses aren't just for emergency services.
 They also exist so people can find you, police you, tax you, and try to sell you things you don't need through the mail.